Configuring Meta Exports

 Ads ID, Name, Ad Set ID, Status, Creative, Preview URL, Impressions, Clicks, CTR

-Insights Date Start, Date Stop, Campaign ID, Ad Set ID, Ad ID, Account ID, Impressions, Reach, Frequency, Clicks, CTR, CPC, Spend, Conversions, Purchases (1d Click), Purchases (7d Click), Purchases (1d View), Purchases (7d View)
+Insights Date Start, Date Stop, Campaign ID, Ad Set ID, Ad ID, Account ID, Platform, Impressions, Reach, Frequency, Clicks, CTR, CPC, Spend, Purchases, Omni Add to Cart, Omni Purchases, Purchase Conversion Value, Purchases (1d Click), Purchases (7d Click), Purchases (1d View), Purchases (7d View), and more

 Audiences ID, Name, Description, Size, Type, Creation Time, Rule